List of Maison Ikkoku characters: Kyoko Otonashi

 Kyoko Otonashi (音無 響子, Otonashi Kyōko) is the heroine of the series.
-She is a beautiful, 22-year-old widow who takes on the task of managing a broken-down boarding house.
+She is a beautiful widow who takes on the task of managing a broken-down boarding house.
 She is sweet and polite, but also has a violent, frightening side that emerges when she is jealous or angry, or dealing with her meddling and equally stubborn parents.
 She soon develops affection for Godai, and has a tendency to dote over him (with the other tenants teasing her for acting like a "good wife") and becomes jealous over him (though she lies to herself and denies that it is jealousy).
 However, it is hard for her to forget about her late husband Soichiro (who died just six months after their wedding), and her memories of her husband sometimes put her in a melancholy mood.
 Kyoko's love for him is sometimes reflected in dialogues with her dog, who bears the same name as her late husband.
 She believes Godai to be pure-hearted and not a pervert, unlike the other tenants, who try warning her about him.
 At the end, she is happily married to Godai and a new mother to their daughter Haruka.
 She is voiced by Sumi Shimamoto in the Japanese anime, and by Ellen Kennedy in the English version.
 She is played by Mariko Ishihara in the 1986 film and Misaki Ito in the 2007 TV film.
 Otonashi literally means "without a sound," but is also a pun on (夫なし, otto-nashi), or "without a husband," in reference to her status as a widow.